 Deciding on an aquarium lighting system can be... easier when the facts are known, and the size and depth of the aquarium taken into account.
 Will it be a live plant aquarium, Is it a community aquarium, or one used for breeding cichlids?
 There are more aspects than just finding the lowest price the biggest discount, cheap offers or combo offerings with light included.
 It's necessary to understand the purpose of a lighting system in a fish tank, only then with full knowledge of what you need should you buy a specific lighting system perfect for the aquarium being built.

-Aquarium lighting is an important but often overlooked and sometimes confusing aspect when keeping an aquarium especially for a beginning aquarist.
+Aquarium lighting is an important but often overlooked and sometimes confusing aspect when keeping an aquarium, especially for a beginning aquarist.
 This confusion is caused mainly by the many available types of aquarium lighting.

 The type of aquarium light needed for any size fish tank really depends on what the plans are for keeping fish, plants and what the final look will be.
-This article is a very general introduction into aquarium lighting and below we will discuss the various types of lighting needs based on aquarium type.
+This article is a very general introduction to aquarium lighting and below we will discuss the various types of lighting needs based on aquarium type.
 It is always important to read up on the type of fish to be kept in the aquarium.
 We have many answers here at about.com, check on community aquarium fish, having cichlids, keeping a live plant aquarium, or just about any type of community available to the fish keeper.
-This article is intended to give a good intro to all types of aquarium lighting, and will give a good idea of the type of lighting needed.
+This article is intended to give a good intro to all types of aquarium lighting and will give a good idea of the type of lighting needed.

 01 of 06